 If you are new to CountyCare and being treated by a health care provider who is not a CountyCare provider, you can keep seeing that provider for up to 90 days after joining our plan.
-We will honor all services as long as the provider is Medicaid Certified and the services are medically necessary.
+We will honor all services as long as the provider is enrolled as a State of Illinois Medicaid provider and the services are medically necessary.
 The provider must also agree to accept our payment.